More case atudies with European H sections

-Steel superstructure for Alfred Nakache Sports Centre: a solution for weak ground and confined construction site
+Steel superstructure for Alfred Nakache Sports Centre: A solution for weak ground and a confined construction site

-A construction site with difficult access and weak ground and a pilot operation for sports buildings with an environmental certification (HQE®): Thanks to its lightness and the easy handling of the components, the steel superstructure was of the key issues for the construction of the Alfred Nakache sport centre in the 20th arrondissement of Paris.
+A construction site with difficult access and weak ground and a pilot operation for sports buildings with an environmental certification (HQE®) required a solid solution.
+Thanks to its lightness and the easy handling of the components, a steel superstructure was a key choice for the construction of the Alfred Nakache Sports Centre in the 20th arrondissement of Paris.

 The local sports centre & its design